jdmota/java-typestate-checker/README.md

 ![Type system example](./type_system_example.svg)

-#### Notes

-1. `null` should NOT have the bottom type, otherwise its type would be the subtype of all types, allowing `null` assignments going unchecked.
-Which is what Java already (wrongly) does.
-1. `Ended` and `Null` could be joined in an `Unusable` type.
-The reason to split both is to provide more information to error messages as to why an operation is not allowed.

 ### Checking

 - The type checker tracks all the possible states that an object might be in.